DoughnutsNCookies/42KL-CP-Minishell/README.md

 # 42KL-CP-Minishell
-My Minishell project.
-Teammates with @MTLKS
+My Minishell project - All files are subjected to "The Norm" Teammates with @MTLKS